isogeo/doc-plugin-qgis/en/usage/advanced/defaultsearch.md

 # Default search

 In the "Settings" tab, user can configure the default search, i.e. the search parameters applied systematically when the plugin starts.
-By default, it's an empty search containing every metadata shared to the plugin application.
+By default, it's a search that filters on the "type" field containing every metadata shared to the plugin application, except service sheets.

 ## Set the default search